hector-blanco/hector-blanco.github.io/_pages/research.md

 **Policy Work/Other Writing**
 ------

-The Impact of Public Housing on Neighborhoods: Lessons from the United States and the United Kingdom, [*IEB Report 4/2024*](https://ieb.ub.edu/en/publication/ieb-report-4-2024-el-problema-del-precio-del-alquiler-que-se-puede-hacer/), "What Can We Do to Make Rentals More Affordable?"
+The Impact of Public Housing on Neighborhoods: Lessons from the United States and the United Kingdom, [*IEB Report 4/2024: "What Can We Do to Make Rentals More Affordable?"*](https://ieb.ub.edu/en/publication/ieb-report-4-2024-el-problema-del-precio-del-alquiler-que-se-puede-hacer/)